MasterChenb0x/blackjack-trainer/README.md

 ###### This is not designed for use at a Vegas table, but rather to prepare your mind before going to a table.

+###11/15/2016
+Added a way to increment the PLayerHand array.
+Not much use now, but will help when the player wants to hit more than once.
+With taht said, the next step is to change the "if total < 21" clause to a loop...without breaking anything...
+Should also handle a "Bust" scenario in the near future.

 ###11/07/2016
 Created an initialization function to maybe save a few lines of code?
 Declared variables in function as globals which seemed to resolve the initialization breakage before.